 Oleander grows fast and can develop a lanky habit if not properly maintained.
 One of the best ways to create the densest habit possible is to plant it in full sun, which also encourages the most blossoms.
 Oleander tolerates part shade, but in those conditions, it requires staking to prevent flopping and will need more frequent pruning.
 In cool climates where the oleander is not hardy, overwinter potted plants indoors.

 Unlike some plants that have one toxic compound, the oleander has several, which can cause issues with the digestive tract and cardiovascular and nervous systems.
-Most of these compounds are only harmful when eaten, so no part of the Oleander should be ingested by humans or animals.
-But do be careful when pruning an oleander because the milky sap can cause skin irritation.
+Most of these compounds are only harmful when eaten, so no part of the oleander should be ingested by humans or animals.
+Also be careful when pruning an oleander because the milky sap can cause skin irritation.

 'Pink Beauty' oleander